StonyBaboon/Winget-Upgrader-Pro/README.md

 Prerequisites

   Python 3.x: Ensure you have Python 3 installed.
-You can download it from python.org.
+You can download it from [Python Official Website](https://www.python.org).

   winget: The Windows Package Manager must be installed on your system. winget is available by default on Windows 10 version 1809 and later.
-You can learn more about it here.
+You can learn more about it [here](https://learn.microsoft.com/en-us/windows/package-manager/winget/).

 Installation